Building Better Elections: Election Management in Comparative Perspective

 This conference Section features papers from all three major avenues of inquiry, tackling some of the most pressing electoral management issues around the globe.

 This Section will be sponsored by, and launch the new Electoral Management Network (http://www.electoralmanagement.com/), a collective of scholars who research election management around the globe.
 The researchers involved in the Electoral Management Network will present the first results of a research project surveying EMB organisations in over 30 countries in Europe.

-We have been allocated three section panels.
-This section will continue to be updated as the conference approaches.
+We have three section panels which will all take place on Saturday 9th September in Building: BL07 P.A.
+Munchs hus Room: PAM SEM5.
+This information will continue to be updated as the conference approaches.
 For the most up-to-date information, please visit the Section page on the ECPR website: https://ecpr.eu/Events/SectionDetails.aspx?SectionID=642&EventID=96

 Chair: Toby James, University of East Anglia